Preparing for Medical School

-The Huntingdon College Medicine Track will provide you with the skills, knowledge, confidence, laboratory training, and communication skills to be successful in medical school and in a variety of physician settings.
-Whether you plan to practice as a family physician, work as a specialist in oncology, radiation, sport medicine, as a physician in an emergency room, or as a medical missionary, your Huntingdon training will prepare you for any path you choose to take in medical school.
+The Huntingdon College Medicine Track provides the knowledge, confidence, laboratory training, and communication skills to be successful in medical school and in a variety of physician settings.

-Medical doctors are respected members of society who have earned either the Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.) degree.
+Medical doctors have earned either the Doctor of Medicine (M.D.) or Doctor of Osteopathic Medicine (D.O.) degree.
 They range from family physicians to specialists.
-In the United States, fewer than 45 percent of students who meet the requirements below and who apply to medical school are admitted.
-We want to give Huntingdon students who are preparing for medical school the skills and opportunities necessary to make their dreams a success.
-In comparison to the national averages, during the past 14 years 80 percent of Huntingdon students who have applied for medical school admission have been admitted.
+In the United States, fewer than 45 percent of students who meet the requirements and who apply to medical school are admitted.
+During the past 14 years, more than 80 percent of Huntingdon students who have applied for medical school admission have been admitted.

-Preparing for Medical School or Osteopathic Medical School
+5 Steps to Medical School or Osteopathic Medical School Admission

-In order to gain acceptance into a medical school, you must accomplish five things:
+In order to gain acceptance into a medical school, you must:

 - Complete a bachelor’s degree in any major;